-CAUTION: Pencil type automotive tire gauges can be inaccurate and should not be relied upon for consistent, accurate pressure readings.
+CAUTION: ♠ Pencil type automotive tire gauges can be inaccurate and should not be relied upon for consistent, accurate pressure readings.
 Instead, use a high quality dial gauge.
 Ask your dealer to recommend the best tire pressure for the kind of riding you will most often do, and have the dealer inflate your tires to that pressure.
-Then, check inflation as described in Section 1.C so you'll know how correctly inflated tires should look and feel when you don't have access to a gauge.
-Some tires may need to be brought up to pressure every week or two, so it is important to check your tire pressures before every ride.
+Then, check inflation as described in Section 1.C.3. so you'll know how correctly inflated tires should look and feel when you don't have access to a gauge.
+Some tires may need to be brought up to pressure every week or two.